end2endzone/ShellAnything/UserManual.md

 | selection.drive.letter       | C`\r\n`C`\r\n`C                                                                                                                     |
 | selection.drive.path         | C:\\`\r\n`C:\\`\r\n`C:\\                                                                                                            |

+Notes:
-Note that properties `selection.drive.letter` and  `selection.drive.path` are empty when all selected files are from a network share.
+* Properties `selection.drive.letter` and  `selection.drive.path` are empty when all selected files are from a network share.
+* Properties `selection.count`, `selection.files.count` and `selection.directories.count` are not multi-selection-based properties.
+They are defined as a single value whether a single or multiple elements are selected.